frank320/codecVideos/README.md

-# videoScreenShot
+# codecVideos
-a simple nodejs applicatiion within ffmpeg for screenShots
+a simple nodejs applicatiion within ffmpeg for codecing and screenShoting videos
 # note
-before using it  you should install nodejs(4.x+) and ffmpeg in your system and add both of them in your path environment
+before using it  you should install nodejs(8.x+) and ffmpeg software in your system and add both of them in your path environment